 If you live in a county that is scheduled to do reappraisals, then there is a good chance that your property taxes will go up in 2019.
 Property tax bills are usually issued in August or September, so if your county is scheduled to have a reappraisal in 2019, then the property tax bill that comes out in the fall of 2019 will reflect the reappraised value, rather than the value that your taxes were based on for the last 8 years.
 In 2019, according to the North Carolina Department of Revenue, the counties that are scheduled for reappraisals include: Ashe, Brunswick, Burke, Carteret, Catawba, Durham, Gaston, Graham, Henderson, Hartford, Iredell, Johnston, Lee, Lincoln, Macon, McDowell, Mecklenburg, Moore, Pender, Randolph, Rockingham, Rowan, Rutherford, Sampson, Scotland, Wayne and Wilkes.

-If you have questions about your North Carolina property taxes, contact an attorney at Black, Slaughter & Black, P.A., to assist you further.
+If you have questions about your North Carolina property taxes, contact an attorney at Law Firm Carolinas., to assist you further.